OVERVIEW Nando + Camino

 The house was fully restored between in 2001 (upper floor) and 2007 (ground floor), and newly decorated in 2010.

 The closest village – Selvazzano – is at a distance of 3 km.
 The Italian cuisine can be found at its best in the Veneto region.
 A list of restaurants of the surrounding area can be found in each of the houses.
-The restaurant in the adjacent Golf Club was given 1 Michelin star in 2008.
-Guests of la Montecchia are granted a 20% on the high quality wines produced on the estate.
+The adjacent Golf Club has two convenient restaurants.
+The Montecchia Green is an informal place with a nice terrace that serves light meals.
+On the first floor you will find the Ristorante La Montecchia which serves haute cuisine and has an excellent wine list.

 Amenities and services